lukekarrys/talks/backbone-071813/outline.md

 ### parse

-If you are dealing with legacy APIs or systems you don't control, parse can help you normalize all your data
+If you are dealing with legacy APIs or systems you don't control, parse can help you normalize your data.

 ```
 var BaseModel = Backbone.Model.extend({